Get the answers to all your burning charcoal grill frequently asked questions in my charcoal grill FAQ. Learn more with the Grilling Life Q&A.

 Why Choose a Charcoal Grill?

-For many people, charcoal grills are a bit nostalgic — not to mention they’re pretty straightforward, budget-friendly, and easy to use.
+For many people, charcoal grills are a bit nostalgic — not to mention they’re pretty straight forward, budget-friendly, and easy to use.
 And the smoky flavor these grills give to food is hard to beat!

-Charcoal Grill Vs Gas Grill
+Charcoal Grill vs Gas Grill

 Whether you want to opt for a charcoal or gas-powered grill all comes down to your cooking style.
 If you’re all about push-button convenience and control, go for gas.
 If you want a simple set-up and smokier flavor with a bit more fuel maintenance, try charcoal.
 Check out a more in-depth breakdown of this battle in Our Article On Cooking With Charcoal vs. Gas Grills.

-What Are The Three Main Types Of Charcoal Grills?
+What are the Three Main Types of Charcoal Grills?